AAAI-DISIM-UnivAQ/csim-api-python/README.md

     sudo mkdir /usr/share/vrep
     sudo cp <V-REP dir>programming/remoteApiBindings/lib/lib/Linux/64Bit/*.so /usr/share/vrep/.
     sudo cp <V-REP dir>programming/remoteApiBindings/python/vrep*.py /usr/share/vrep/.

+check if the last character of the path is "/" in the environment variable value, like for example:

+    export VREP_LIBRARY=/usr/share/vrep/
+                                       ^^

 ### For Windows users:

 (_NOT TESTED ENOUGH_)